B2B Professionals Shaking Hands

 Work with your sales team to build your lead scoring strategy; they'll want to know how your leads are accruing those points, which will help them connect with them when they call.

-Step 6: Keep your database fresh:
+Step 6: Keep your database fresh.

 To keep growing your business and attracting new customers, you need to make sure you've got a steady supply of new leads.
 Regularly topping up your marketing funnel with fresh MQLs not only ensures your sales team always have plenty of prospects to contact, it's also great for brand awareness.